meltwater/mlabs-logger/README.md

 ## Description

-Standard logger for mlabs services
+Standard logger for mlabs services.

 Logs structured JSON to stdout with [Bunyan].
 Integrates well with [AVA] tests.